-Installments are annual payments released from the Trust Fund to the implementing organizations based on program documents and annual workplans approved by the CAFI Executive Board.
+15 Installments are annual payments released from the Trust Fund to the implementing organizations based on program documents and annual workplans approved by the CAFI Executive Board.

-&lt;sup>16 See details under section Error!
-Reference source not found, in MOP for points 2.13 - 2.16
+16 See details under section Error!
+Reference source not found. in MOP for points 2.13 - 2.16

-&lt;sup>17 Legal arrangements described in the MOU, SAA and AA and the NUNO financing agreement.
+17 Legal arrangements described in the MOU, SAA and AA and the NUNO financing agreement.

-- Fund Secretariat Direct Cost

 - 2.18.
-Consolidate information on complaints management mechanisms and whistleblower protection mechanisms of the implementing organizations - Organize mid-term and end-term independent evaluations of the Fund's performance. - 3.
-Output 3: EB supported and EB meetings organized including the annual meetings to be held in Partner Countries specifically: - 3.1.
-Prepare documents - 3.2.
-Organize logistics - 3.3.
-Prepare EB meeting reports - 3.4.
-Document EB decisions - 3.5.
-Other support to EB as requested by the EB Chair (strategic advice, preparing notes, briefings for communication, fund-raising, board decision or other purposes). - 4.
-Output 4: Other support tasks completed - 4.1.
+Consolidate information on complaints management mechanisms and whistleblower protection mechanisms of the implementing organizations - 2.19.
+Organize mid-term and end-term independent evaluations of the Fund's performance. - 2.20.
+Oversee the development of the IT infrastructure and the provision of the IT support services for the payment for environmental services programme information management system and the related monitoring and evaluation tasks.

+3. Output 3: EB supported and EB meetings organized including the annual meetings to be held in Partner Countries specifically:

+- 3.1.
+Prepare documents

+- 3.2.
+Organize logistics

+- 3.3.
+Prepare EB meeting reports

+- 3.4.
+Document EB decisions

+- 3.5.
+Other support to EB as requested by the EB Chair (strategic advice, preparing notes, briefings for communication, fund-raising, board decision or other purposes).

+4. Output 4: Other support tasks completed

+- 4.1.
 Support MPTF-Office in the preparation and update of agreements between implementing agencies and CAFI. - 4.2.
 When called upon by the EB, represent CAFI (attend meetings, side-events, regional fora) - 4.3.
-Support fund-raising efforts of the CAFI MPTF with the MPTF-Office and the CAFI Executive Board - 5.
-Output 5: Knowledge and information shared - 5.1.
+Support fund-raising efforts of the CAFI MPTF with the MPTF-Office and the CAFI Executive Board

+5. Output 5: Knowledge and information shared

+- 5.1.
 Liaise with: - 5.1.1.
 EB members - 5.1.2.
 Countries affiliated to the Joint Declaration - 5.1.3.
 Potential partners - 5.1.4.
 Civil society and non-governmental stakeholders in Congo Basin countries - 5.1.5.
 Implementing organizations - 5.1.6.
 Other relevant stakeholders and interested parties - 5.2.
-Maintain website and other communication tools. - 5.3.
+Maintain website and other communication tools.

+- 5.3.
 Support knowledge management and South-South cooperation as set out in the Joint Declaration. - 6.
-Output 6: Service providers and vendors contracted.

-7. Output 7: Adaptive management: continuously update any tools and processes based on internal and external evaluations and requests from the EB.
+Output 6: Service providers and vendors contracted. - 7.
+Output 7: Adaptive management: continuously update any tools and processes based on internal and external evaluations and requests from the EB.